4mrr/AutomatedScriptNIRO-/README.md

 ```
 depending on the version of the machine used

-and then download the script with the command line linux :<\br>
+and then download the script with the command line linux :</br>
 Note: *To use tools of niro you should to download them by  **requirement.py**: `python3 requirement.py`*

 **All in one:**